Getting Started with Unity Intercom

 Connecting to Unity Intercom Remotely via Cellular Data or outside WiFi.

 Users wanting to be able to log in from outside the network or via cellular data will need to simply configure port forwarding rules on the Network Router sending all traffic to the Unity Server Mac computer.
-This is how users are able to be on Unity Intercom from anywhere in the world that has cell signal.
+This is how users are able to be on Unity Intercom from anywhere in the world.
 Example: Remote camera crews out in the field.
 Click Here for more Info.

 Connecting to a traditional Comm System